 Investing in our common stock involves a high degree of risk.
 You should carefully consider the information in this prospectus, including the matters addressed under "Cautionary Note Regarding Forward-Looking Statements" and the following risks before making an investment decision.
-If any of the following risks or uncertainties or any other risks or uncertainties of which we are currently unaware actually occur, our business, financial condition and results of operations could be materially adversely effected.
+If any of the following risks or uncertainties actually occur, our business, financial condition and results of operations could be materially adversely effected.
 The trading price of our common stock could decline due to any of these risks, and you may lose all or part of your investment.